 Arlo Pro 4 Wireless Security Camera

-The Arlo Pro 4 wins its podium position by shooting in 2K HDR with a 160-degree field of view, and including not color night vision but a built-in spotlight.
+The Arlo Pro 4 wins its place on the podium by shooting in 2K HDR with a 160-degree field of view, and including not only color night vision but a built-in spotlight.
 The latter is something brands like Nest and Ring make you pay extra for.

 The camera is dependent on an Arlo Secure plan for the same features we mentioned with the Essential Video Doorbell, but it’s also one of the few wireless outdoor cameras that supports HomeKit, not just Alexa and Google Assistant.
 You’ll need a compatible Arlo hub or base station to link with Apple’s platform.